Stuffed Green Peppers with Brown Rice, Italian Sausage, and Parmesan (Video)

-Stuffed Green Peppers with Brown Rice, Italian Sausage, and Parmesan are one of my earliest and most popular recipes for stuffed peppers, and they freeze well too so you might want to double the recipe.
-These delicious stuffed peppers are low-glycemic and gluten-free; use Oven Dinners to find more recipes like this one.
+Stuffed Green Peppers with Brown Rice, Italian Sausage, and Parmesan are one of my earliest and most popular recipes for stuffed peppers, and they freeze well too!
+And these stuffed green peppers have a lot of Italian sausage and cheese and not too much rice, so there is about 20 net carbs per pepper.

 I’m a long-time fan of stuffed bell peppers, and I’ve made a lot of stuffed pepper varieties through the years.
 But what inspired me to create this recipe for Stuffed Green Peppers with Brown Rice, Italian Sausage, and Parmesan was finding an amazing sale on green peppers at the grocery store.
 I stocked up on peppers and let what I found in the fridge inspire the recipe.